ritvij-saxena/Sentiment-Analysis/README.md

 3. Perform **supervised classification** to annotate messages and/or users according to some criterion.
 Manual Labelling can be done
 4. Analyze the results and **summarize** your conclusions.

-- `collect.py`: This file collects data used for analysis.
+- `collect.py`: This file collects raw data from twitter.
+This is data used for analysis.
-- `cluster.py`: This file reads the data collected in the previous step and uses any Girvan Newman community detection algorithm to cluster users into communities.
+- `cluster.py`: This file reads the data collected in the previous step and uses Girvan Newman community detection algorithm to cluster users into communities.
 - `classify.py`: This file classifies the data by sentiment.
 You can use a labelled data file to perform supervised learning.
 - `summarize.py`: This file reads the output of the previous methods and writes it to a text file called `summary.txt` containing the following entries:
   - Number of users collected: